X-SLAYER/flutter_overlay_window/README.md

  /// `height` the overlay height and default is [overlaySizeFill]
  /// `width` the overlay width and default is [overlaySizeFill]
  /// `OverlayAlignment` the alignment postion on screen and default is [OverlayAlignment.center]
- /// `OverlayFlag` the overlay flag and default is [OverlayFlag.flagNotFocusable]
+ /// `OverlayFlag` the overlay flag and default is [OverlayFlag.clickThrough]
  /// `overlayTitle` the notification message and default is "overlay activated"
  /// `overlayContent` the notification message
  /// `enableDrag` to enable/disable dragging the overlay over the screen and default is "false"